 Evergreen guide • updated periodically Last updated: Covers: family • employment • DV • humanitarian • investment

 U.S. immigration is not one process — it’s multiple legal tracks (family, employment, humanitarian, lottery, investment), each with different forms, queues, and bottlenecks.
-This page is built to stay current: it focuses on decision logic, official tools, and what to re-check every 6–12 months.
+This page focuses on decision logic, official tools, and the points that should be re-checked every 6–12 months.

 How to use this guide